-Significant changes within the Intensive Agriculture Precinct to the issues cited in Table 9: Sustainability Issues for the Intensive Agricultural Precinctmay indicate the need for a review of the Management Plan sooner than the scheduled annual meeting.
+Significant changes within the Intensive Agriculture Precinct to the issues cited in Table 9 may indicate the need for a review of the Management Plan sooner than the scheduled annual meeting.
 Unscheduled meetings may be requested by members of the Werribee South Steering Committee or by Council.